 The oldest of all laws that have come to comprise the modern health centers program, The Migrant Health Act, signed in to law by President John F. Kennedy in 1962, authorized the development and support of clinical health care services for migrant farmworkers and their families.
 Today the program is part of the same Public Health Service Act statute that authorizes the establishment and operation of health centers, providing grants to support health care for migrant and seasonal farmworker families.
-The United States Department of Health and Human Services, Health Resources and Services Administration (HRSA), had awarded funds to 174 grantees (2017) ,most of which are jointly funded as Community and Migrant Health Centers.
-These health centers serve approximately 29% of the estimated 2 million migrant and seasonal agricultural workers in the United States, providing care to over 875,000 migrant and seasonal farmworkers and their families.
+The United States Department of Health and Human Services, Health Resources and Services Administration (HRSA), had awarded funds to 174 grantees (2018) ,most of which are jointly funded as Community and Migrant Health Centers.
+These health centers serve a substantial share of the estimated 2.5 million migrant and seasonal agricultural workers in the United States, providing care to nearly 896,000 migrant and seasonal farmworkers and their families.

-Migrant farm workers, defined as seasonal agricultural employees who take up temporary residence during their employment, are the backbone of the nation’s agricultural workforce, comprising over 40% of the nation’s estimated 3 to 5 million agricultural workers.
+Migrant farm workers, defined as seasonal agricultural employees who take up temporary residence during their employment, are the backbone of the nation’s agricultural workforce.

-Migrant health centers serve approximately 25% of all migrant farm workers in the United States, providing care to over 800,000 migrant and seasonal farmworkers and their families.This highly mobile, physically taxing and incredibly important work is poorly compensated, making farmworkers among the most economically disadvantaged populations in the country.
+Migrant health centers serve approximately 35% of all migrant farm workers in the United States, providing care to nearly 896,000 migrant and seasonal farmworkers and their families.This highly mobile, physically taxing and incredibly important work is poorly compensated, making farmworkers among the most economically disadvantaged populations in the country.
 Few farmworkers have health insurance, and while farmworkers typically would qualify for Medicaid on the basis of income, the complexity of applying for Medicaid, coupled with a transitory existence, greatly limits the program’s reach, making health center services particularly important.